-- is on academic probation, as defined in Academic Probation of Section H of this policy; or - b. has been academically disqualified under Academic Disqualification in Section H of this policy; or - c. has failed to complete any assignment by the due date unless a postponement has been approved under Postponement of Due Date in Section A of this policy.
+- is on academic probation, as defined in Academic Probation of Section M of this policy; or - has been academically disqualified under Academic Disqualification in Section M of this policy.

-2. Graduation Requirements
+K. Graduation Requirements

 To be certified for graduation and eligible for the Juris Doctor degree, a student must: